xconsau/googlefonts-api-url-maker/README.md

 ## About

-Google Fonts API URL Maker is a small php tool for generating Google Fonts v2 API from the supplied font data.
-The URL is generated as per [Google's Font API URL Specification](https://developers.google.com/fonts/docs/css2#forming_api_urls)
+Google Fonts API URL Maker is a php tool for generating Google Fonts v2 API URL from user provided font data.
+The URL is generated as per [Google Font's API URL Specification](https://developers.google.com/fonts/docs/css2#forming_api_urls)

+## Background
+While developing a Gutenberg plugin for WordPress, I needed some Typography controls for various elements like post title, excerpt, image captions, etc. Each typography control was a group of select/input fields like font-family, variant, font-size, line-height, text-transform, etc. The "font-family" and "variant" data was fetched from the Google fonts JSON data.
+After creating several controls for the typography, the main task was to combine this data and generate a Google Fonts API URL which can download necessary font files as chosen for each field.
+It was this requirement which led to the creation of the Google Fonts API URL Maker.

 ## Installation